Highway Maintenance Contract Bid Opportunities

 - Provide a broad range of services including winter maintenance, surface maintenance, drainage maintenance, roadside maintenance, traffic maintenance, bridge maintenance and highway patrol

-- Are responsible for identifying, planning and prioritizing the work for the services
+- Are responsible for identifying, planning and prioritizing these services

 Maintenance contractors must make sure that the services they provide meet the specifications set out in highway maintenance agreements.

 The value of these 28 highway maintenance agreements total approximately $400 million annually.